vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 ___________

 **49.** Mistakes in protocol made at governmental offices can be dismissed as errors through ineptitude or a lack of experience.
 Then again, how can excuses be made by those who fell short of the mark in this shameful incident?[^235] Master Yoshitada[^236] would always say, “A samurai doesn’t need to be anything other than a valiant and trustworthy hero.”
 He professed this with this kind of situation in mind.

+[^235]: Probably referring to an incident that happened on the fourteenth day, seventh month in the third year of Shōtoku \(1713\), in which Hara Jūrōzaemon killed Sagara Gentazaemon as preparations were being made in the kitchen for the Bon festival.
+This episode is recorded in Book 11-104.

+[^236]: Yamamoto Jin’uemon Yoshitada.
+Jōchō’s father.

 If you become vexed, your luck as a warrior will dry up; if you are unable to serve when needed owing to a bad reputation, then you belong nowhere.
 Instead of living in disgrace and spending the rest of your life in the doldrums, you are better off just cutting open your stomach.
 If you aren’t inclined to give up your life, and choose to keep making excuses about *seppuku* being a “meaningless death,” you may live five more years, one or two decades at most.
 Nonetheless, your peers will disparage you, and you will live on in ignominy.
 This dishonor will continue after your death, and your descendants will inherit your shameful reputation.
 They will suffer humiliation just because they are related to you, even though they are innocent of wrongdoing.
 You will also bring disgrace to the memory of your ancestors, and the family name will be irreparably besmirched.